Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Not as cuddle-soft on the arms for side-leaning
+• The arms feel firmer for side-leaning

-• Still heavy and still a warm sit for hot sleepers
+• Still heavy, and still a warm sit for hot sleepers

 RH Cloud Track Arm 2-Cushion Sofa